 Michał Woliński (PL) is a gallerist and curator.
 He created the "Piktogram" platform, which started as an international art magazine with Woliński as its editor-in-chief, before becoming a project space and, since 2013 a gallery in Warsaw.
 Woliński is also the founder of Not Fair, a show of European galleries and projects, and co-founder of the Warsaw Gallery Weekend.

 Pavel Ivančic (Prague) is a fashion designer, head of the Fashion Design studio at AAAD in Prague, and a graduate of Central Saint Martins in London.
 His brand is Pavel Ivančic Prague.

 Critical Styling is a part of the re:bauhaus festival organised on the occasion of the Bauhaus school’s 100th anniversary.

 re:bauhaus – modern emancipation, education, exchange – is a transnational festival exploring the origins of Functionalism and Bauhaus in Central Europe, the political and societal conditions that gave rise to the movements, and how these are perceived today.
 The festival is a joint initiative of Goethe-Institut in cooperation with bauhaus reuse, curatorial collaborative, National Gallery in Prague, PLATO Ostrava and zukunftsgeraeusche.
-Supporters include the Czech-German Future Fund, German Federal Agency for Civic Education, Federal Foundation of Baukultur, Ministry of Culture of the Czech Republic and the city of Ostrava.
+Supporters include the Czech-German Future Fund, German Federal Agency for Civic Education, Federal Foundation of Baukultur, Ministry of Culture of the Czech Republic, the city of Ostrava and Moravian-Silesian Region.